 In this section

-Major seizures are convulsive seizures with stiffening and/or jerking movements of the limbs.
-These seizures are often called 'convulsive seizures', 'tonic-clonic seizures', or a 'fit'.
+Major seizures involve convulsions, which are stiffening and/or jerking movements of the limbs.
+These seizures are often called convulsive seizures, tonic-clonic seizures, or a fit.

-Children may have seizures where they 'go blank' and stare for a few seconds or minutes.
+Some children may have minor seizures where they 'go blank' and stare for a few seconds or minutes.
 Sometimes they stay fully conscious during a seizure and can describe what happened or how they felt.
-Sometimes they may simply seem confused or have unusual behaviour.
-These seizures may also be called 'absence seizures' or 'local seizures'.
+Sometimes they may simply seem confused or display unusual behaviour.
+These seizures may

 You should call an ambulance if:

-There are some general safety recommendations to keep in mind when there is a chance your child may have another seizure:
+Here are some recommendations to help keep your child safe if there is a chance they may have another seizure.